electricimp/Usb/drivers/HIDKeyboard/README.md

 ##### Layout processor

-This class uses special function that processes native keyboard scan codes to application specific values.
+This class uses a special function that processes native keyboard scan codes to application-specific values.

 The [example](./US-ASCII.table.nut) of this processor can be a function that converts the native key codes to language specific codes.